Dot product

 Algebraically, the dot product is the sum of the products of the corresponding entries of the two sequences of numbers.
-Geometrically, it is the product of the Euclidean magnitudes of the two vectors and the cosine of the angle between them.
+Geometrically, the scalar product of two vectors is the product of their lengths and the cosine of the angle between them.
 These definitions are equivalent when using Cartesian coordinates.
 In modern geometry, Euclidean spaces are often defined by using vector spaces.
-In this case, the dot product is used for defining lengths (the length of a vector is the square root of the dot product of the vector by itself) and angles (the cosine of the angle between two vectors is the quotient of their dot product by the product of their lengths).
+In this case, the scalar product is used for defining lengths (the length of a vector is the square root of the scalar product of the vector by itself) and angles (the cosine of the angle between two vectors is the quotient of their scalar product by the product of their lengths).

-The name "dot product" is derived from the centered dot " · " that is often used to designate this operation; the alternative name "scalar product" emphasizes that the result is a scalar, rather than a vector, as is the case for the vector product in three-dimensional space.
+The name "dot product" is derived from the dot operator " ⋅ " that is often used to designate this operation; the alternative name "scalar product" emphasizes that the result is a scalar, rather than a vector (as with the vector product in three-dimensional space).